A Survey of Learning Criteria Going Beyond the Usual Risk: Historical Background

 The results of \citep{vapnik1971a} enable us to characterize the convergence properties of the right-hand side of (\ref{eqn:uniform_empirical}) based on properties of the model $\HH$ that are of a combinatorial nature.
-Having this control is particularly useful for evaluating the performance of \emph{empirical risk minimizers}, namely any algorithm which minimizes the empirical risk (such as PLA).
-Making this explicit, if we constrain the learning algorithm such that $H_{n}$ minimizes $\rhat_{n}$, since for any fixed reference point $\hstar \in \HH$ we have $\rhat_{n}(H_{n}) \leq \rhat_{n}(\hstar)$, it follows that
+Having this control is particularly useful for evaluating the performance of empirical risk minimizers, namely any algorithm which minimizes $\widehat{\rdv{C}}_{n}$, such as PLA under linearly separable data.
+Making this explicit, if we constrain the learning algorithm such that $\rdv{H}_{n}$ minimizes $\widehat{\rdv{C}}_{n}$, since for any fixed reference point $h^{\ast} \in \HH$ we have $\widehat{\rdv{C}}_{n}(\rdv{H}_{n}) \leq \widehat{\rdv{C}}_{n}(h^{\ast})$, it follows that